 13.3 Should the Executive Committee fail to convene an Annual General Meeting as herein provided and in accordance with statutory requirements, any ten Fellows and/or Honorary Fellows and/or Members shall be entitled to convene such meeting upon giving not less than twenty-eight days’ notice in writing to the members of the Society save that such notice may be given by electronic mail for members that have elected to receive communications by electronic means, and such meeting shall be held in London at such place and time as the convening members shall appoint.
 The cost of convening and holding such meeting shall be borne by the Society.

 13.4 Notice of Special Resolutions for consideration at Annual General Meetings must be given in writing to the Secretary not less than thirty-five days before the date fixed for an Annual General Meeting.

-13.5 Details of any special resolutions received together with details of any candidates standing for election to the Executive Committee shall be given in writing to all members four weeks in advance of the meeting save that such notice may be given by electronic mail for members that have elected to receive communications by electronic means.
+13.5 Details of any special resolutions received together with details of any candidates standing for election to the Executive Committee shall be given in writing to all members 28 days in advance of the meeting save that such notice may be given by electronic mail for members that have elected to receive communications by electronic means.

 14 EXTRAORDINARY GENERAL MEETINGS